Meet our Tribe

 Co-Artistic Director &

-Asaki Kuruma is originally from Yokohama, Japan, and has been working professionally for over a decade collaborating with many theater companies and artists in Philadelphia area, such as Curtis Opera, Pig Iron Theater Company, and Lantern Theater Company as a stage manager, wardrobe supervisor, and performer.
-Asaki has been focusing on costume design since 2018-2019 season, notably for Power Street's 2018 production of Las Mujeres, when she was honored with the 2018 Surya Award by Bonaly Reviews.
-Other design credits are; Romeo & Juliet, Complete History of America (Abridged) (Commonwealth Classic Theater Company), Tiger Style!
+Asaki Kuruma is originally from Yokohama, Japan, and has been working professionally for over a decade collaborating with many theater companies and artists in the Philadelphia area, such as Curtis Opera, Pig Iron Theater Company, and Lantern Theater Company as a stage manager, wardrobe supervisor, and performer.
+Asaki has been focusing on costume design since the 2018-2019 season, notably for Power Street's 2018 production of Las Mujeres, when she was honored with the 2018 Surya Award by Bonaly Reviews.
+Other design credits are; Man of God (InterAct Theatre), A Midsummer Night's Dream (Villanova Theatre), Boycott Esther (Azuka Theatre), Romeo & Juliet, Complete History of America (Abridged) (Commonwealth Classic Theater Company), Tiger Style!
 (Philadelphia Asian Performing Artists), Romeo & Juliet (Lantern Theater Company), and more to come!
-Asaki is a graduate candidate for MA in Theater, Class of 2020 at Villanova University, where she is focusing on costume design and construction, as well as production and non-profit management to serve Power Street’s mission and future dreams.
+Asaki has MA in Theater and Certificate in Non-Profit Management from Villanova University, where she focused on costume design and construction, as well as production and non-profit management to serve Power Street’s mission and future dreams.
+As one of her passions of advocacy, her future plan also includes diving into more translation and cultural consultant work to create a stronger bridge for Japanese culture to be appreciated in more authentic way.

 Diana Rodriguez is an actress, costume designer and resident artist of Power Street Theatre.
 Best known for her portrayal of the eccentric and iconic artist Frida Khalo in Erlina Ortiz' play Las Mujeres.
 This Puerto Rico native has been actively working with Power Street and in Philadelphia theatre since she first moved here in 2014.
 You may recognize Diana from productions such as: Morir Sonyando, Shelter in Place, She Wore Those Shoes, Out of Orbit, Philly Young Playwrights’ El Jefe, One Day Old, and La Fabrica’s production of A 2.50 la Cuba Libre de Ibrahim Guerra under the direction of Jose Aviles.
 Most recently Diana appeared in Teatro del Sol’s production of La Gringa.
 Diana is grateful of the opportunities and blessings she has received from the Philadelphia theatre community and first and foremost - the Power Street family.

 Anjoli Santiago is a Temple graduate and was a successful teaching artist and actor for seven years in Philadelphia working with several theater companies in the area.
 She relocated to New York to be a full time Special Education teacher in the South Bronx and get her Master’s in Education from CUNY City College.
 Her journey then carried her to the world of non-profit education and she is proud to be an Education Coordinator with Classroom Champions.
 There Anjoli works to innovate programming and bring support to teachers nationwide.
 Working with Power Street Theater, Anjoli brings her knowledge to build and enhance the education outreach experience.
-You may recognize Anjoli as Sor Juana from Power Street’s Las Mujeres.
+You may recognize Anjoli as Sor Juana from Las Mujeres, Deborah in MinorityLand and Cali in Children's Festival.